Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Abstract

 \section{Abstract}

-A new type of stepsize, which was recently introduced by Liu et al. (Optimization 67(3):427-440, 2018), is called approximately optimal stepsize and is very efficient for gradient method.
-In this paper, we present an efficient gradient method with approximately optimal stepsize for large-scale unconstrained optimization, which combines the cubic regularization technique with a nonmonotone line search strategy.
-In the proposed method, if the objective function is not close to a quadratic on the line segment between the current and latest iterates, we construct a cubic regularization models to generate approximately optimal stepsizes for gradient method.
-In particular, when the curvature is non-positive, we construct two special cubic regularization models to generate approximately optimal stepsizes.
-Otherwise, we use quadratic models to generate approximately optimal stepsizes for gradient method.
-A modified strategy for updating the regularization parameter is given.
-The convergence of the proposed algorithm is established under the mild conditions.
-Numerical results indicated the proposed method is very promising.
+It is widely accepted that the stepsize is of great significance to gradient method.
+Two efficient gradient methods with approximately optimal stepsizes mainly based on regularization models are proposed for unconstrained optimization.
+More exactly, if the objective function is not close to a quadratic function on the line segment between the current and latest iterates, regularization models are exploited carefully to generate approximately optimal stepsizes.
+Otherwise, quadratic approximation models are used.
+In particular, when the curvature is non-positive, special regularization models are developed.
+The convergence of the proposed methods is established under the weak conditions.
+Extensive numerical experiments indicated the proposed method is superior to the BBQ method (SIAM J. Optim.
+2021,31(4), 3068–3096) and other efficient gradient methods, and is competitive to two famous and efficient conjugate gradient software packages CG$ \_ $DESCENT (5.0) (SIAM J. Optim.
+16(1), 170-192, 2005) and CGOPT (1.0) (SIAM J. Optim.
+23(1), 296-320, 2013) for the CUTEr library.
+Due to the surprising efficiency, we believe that gradient methods with approximately optimal stepsizes can become strong candidates for large-scale unconstrained optimization.